-Vision can be compromised by an inflammatory autoimmune disease known as uveitis.
+Vision can be compromised by inflammatory damage to the neuroretina due to an inflammatory autoimmune disease known as uveitis.
 We aim to understand the basic mechanisms that trigger and drive the disease.
 Vision can also be compromised by damage to the surface of the eye, which constitute a barrier between the eye and the environment.
 Approaches and conclusions are generalizable to other immunologically driven diseases.
 The goal is to use the knowledge gained from these studies for designing novel and rational strategies for immunotherapy.

 Recent and ongoing subjects under study include:

 - Basic mechanisms in maintenance and breakdown of tolerance to retina.
 This includes questions related to immune privilege of the eye, central and peripheral tolerance to retinal antigens and the role of microbiota.